 Our Congregation

-Congregation Shir Libeynu is Toronto’s longest-running, intentionally LGBTQ+-inclusive synagogue, established 25 years ago.
+We are Toronto’s oldest intentionally 2SLGBTQ+ congregation.
 Seventy people came to our first High Holy Day services.
-Since then, we have grown to a congregation of about 300 people who pray, sing, learn, celebrate and mourn together.
+Since then, we have grown to a congregation of about 250 people who pray, sing, learn, celebrate and mourn together.

 Our mission is to celebrate and experience joyfully all aspects of Jewish life and spirituality within an environment of inclusivity, innovation and intellectual challenge.
 We embrace new rituals and liturgy, while recognizing and affirming the many paths our tradition offers.